NeotropicSAS/kuwaiba-docs/user/en/src/queries/README.md

 |![Script Editor](images/queries_main_script.png)|
 |:--:|
 | ***Figure 31.** Script editor* |

+> **Warning**
+> The changes made by scripted queries in the database can break things if your code is wrong.
+Proceed with caution.

 To edit the properties of a script after it has been created, use the![Btn Edit Pool](images/btn_edit_script_properties.png)button.
 This will open the window shown in Figure 32, where you can edit the properties by double-clicking on the desired property.